ChristinaNikolova/BeautySalon/README.md

 	   * add/delete products to current procedure
 	   * add products, edit and delete them
 	   * see all the comments from beauty blog from previous day and can delete comments
+	   * see all Active and Expired subscription cards and their information
 	   * see HangFire Dashboard

 ## Test accounts: